nicodoggie/bastion-falls/content/families/bentayga/index.md

 title = "Bentayga"
 +++

-The _Bentayga_ clan is a close-knit family of ethnically [Parpelissian](@/ethnicities/parpelisse.md) sailors who have come to spread across the islands on the [Harmatian Sea](@/locations/harmatian-sea.md).
+The _Bentayga_ clan is a close-knit family of ethnically [Parpelissian](@/ethnicities/parpelissian.md) sailors who have come to spread across the islands on the [Sarmatian Sea](@/locations/sarmatian-sea.md).
 They are renowned to be natural seafarers and navigators that they are highly sought after by shipping companies, smugglers, privateers and navies around the known world.